Expertise

 4. Why create real situations for your training courses?

-Truly useful learning should allow learners to transfer their knowledge in their daily professional lives.
+Truly useful learning should allow learners to transfer their knowledge to their daily professional lives.
 To do this, abstract exercises must give way to realistic and progressive scenarios.

 Situations must be:

-• Close to the field : exercises that reflect cases experienced by employees.
+• Relatable to the field: exercises that reflect cases experienced by employees.

 For example, project management training could include a simulation where the learner must organize a team meeting taking into account real constraints: deadlines, budget, and diverging priorities.